xiongyiheng/Prior-RadGraphFormer/README.md

 See details [here](preprocess/readme.md).

 ## Preparing the config file
 The config file can be found at `.configs/radgraph.yaml`.
 Make custom changes if necessary.
+Specifically, to train a vanilla RadGraphFormer, make MODEL.ASM=False.

 ## Training
 ```